-I never really understood what I was dealing with as a child as far as my physical problems were concerned, what my symptoms meant or what they even were and I still don’t know everything I need to know about what I deal with now, 47 years on.
+I never really understood what I was dealing with as a child around my physical problems, what my symptoms meant or what they were.
+Now 47 years on and I still don’t know everything I need to know.

-Being completely cross-wired, I am also over-sensitive to touch, so have enormous difficulty with touch and being touched.
-The connections between my brain and my body are not wired in the same way that an undamaged brain is.
-I simply don’t feel.
+The connections between my brain and body are not wired in the same way an undamaged brain is.
 I would like to be more accepting of my condition, but in order to do that, I need to understand more.

 I want to live alongside cerebral palsy comfortably without being judged for my shortcomings.
 At the moment that’s not the case.
 I spend my life being judged.